MethodsForReproducibleHealthResearch/Assignment5/README.md

-# Assignment #5 Repository.
+# Assignment #5 Repository

-This repository includes the `Credentials` data for Assignment #5.
+This repository includes the csv `Credentials` data in the `raw-data` folder.